A Heart Failure Patient Actually Coughed Up This Blood Clot Shaped Like a Lung Passage

 Wieselthaler added that one possible way the clot could have remained intact, rather than be broken up, was a high concentration of fibrinogen, a protein in blood plasma that helps form clots.
 The patient had an infection that both aggravated the heart failure and may have caused a buildup of fibrinogen in the blood, resulting in a more rubbery clot, he told the Atlantic.

 Woodard told the magazine that it is additionally possible that the size of the clot actually may have contributed to its ejection, as it could have enabled the patient “to generate enough force from an entire right side of his thorax to push this up and out.”

-(Gizmodo has reached out to Woodard to clear up some lingering questions, and we’ll update this article if we hear back.)
+“The blood clot itself was quite soft and delicate,” Woodard told Gizmodo via email.
+“It did not damage the airway.
+It was so fragile I had to be careful when positing it for the photo not to have a piece of it break off.”

 It might seem a little like rubbernecking to gawk at the product of someone’s medical misfortune, but even most doctors may never have the chance to see something like this.
 Though there are other conditions which can result in bronchial casts, including infections and asthmatic conditions or lymphatic-flow disorders that can cause buildups of mucus or lymph fluid respectively, Wieselthaler was emphatic that the size of this one is almost unprecedented.

-Note: Update: 12/7/2018, 6:25 p.m.
-ET: Updated with comment, as well as with additional context.